near/docs/docs/4.tools/indexer4explorer.md

 :::warning
 The database could go down or take time to reflect the most current blockchain info.
 Do not use it in production.
-For a reliable source of real time and past information, please run your own [indexer](https://near-indexers.io/).
+For a reliable source of real-time and past information, please run your own [indexer](https://near-indexers.io/).
 :::

 ---